Some transcendental functions with an empty exceptional set: Introduction

-Since $\,e^0 = 1$, the exceptional set of this function consists only of $\,z = 0$.
-This `almost empty' result led people to search for a transcendental function that could yield transcendental values for all algebraic points of its domain.
-The existence of such transcendental functions was first proved by St\"{a}ckel (1895), as a corollary of his main theorem~\cite{Sta}.
+Therefore, $S_f=\{0\}$ for $f(z)=e^z$.
+This `almost empty' result led people to search for a transcendental function that could yield transcendental values for all algebraic points.
+The existence of such transcendental functions was first proved by St\"{a}ckel (1895), as a corollary of his main theorem in Ref.~\cite{Sta}.